 When she threatens to break up the detective breathes in and pauses for a second, looks at her straight in the eyes and with slow, neutral voice tone asks her:

 Cool Detective: Now, tell me.
 Why would you ever say that

-There aren’t many good examples of that of course, but you can check the Godfather again using a similar technique in a business setting.
+There aren’t many good examples of this behavior of course, but you can check the Godfather again using a similar technique in a business setting.
 It’s the famous senator scene.

 Why It’s The Best

 When you are faced with a breakup threat you need to take an important decision: whether you want to stay in the relationship or end it.

 And to make the best information you need to have all the information you can.

 It’s the only answer to a breakup threat that lets you better understand where you stand, where she stands, and what she’s made of.

 So make sure you let her talk and express freely and safely for as long as it’s needed.